istio/istio.io/content/en/docs/tasks/security/mutual-tls/index.md

 ## Verify mutual TLS configuration

-Use the `istioctl` tool to check if the mutual TLS settings are in effect.
+Use [`istioctl auhtn tls-check`](/docs/reference/commands/istioctl/#istioctl-authn-tls-check) to check if the mutual TLS settings are in effect.
 The `istioctl` command needs the client's pod because the destination rule depends on the client's namespace.
 You can also provide the destination service to filter the status to that service only.

 {{< tip >}}